Do Not Immerse and Drive? Prolonged Effects of Cybersickness on Physiological Stress Markers And Cognitive Performance: Related Work

+These physiological signals provide insights into the autonomic nervous system’s response to \ac{VR} stimuli, which may reflect physiological changes associated with cybersickness.

+However, current evidence suggests that no single biophysical measure can yet serve as a reliable standalone indicator of cybersickness across contexts.

+Additionally, biophysical signals may enable the development of real-time systems that predict and mitigate cybersickness, although such approaches typically rely on multimodal data and context-specific models rather than individual signals alone \citep{Keshavarz2022}.

-Recent studies have demonstrated that these biophysical measures can effectively capture the physiological responses associated with cybersickness.
-For instance, changes in \ac{HR}, skin conductivity, and stomach activity have been shown to correlate with the severity of cybersickness symptoms \citep{Dennison2016, Garcia2019development}.
-Similarly, \ac{EEG} measures, particularly changes in brainwave patterns, have been identified as reliable indicators of cybersickness \citep{Li2020, Liao2020, Kim2019}.
-These findings suggest that biophysical measures could effectively supplement subjective measures like the SSQ, offering more accurate, continuous, and objective assessments of cyber sickness.
+Recent studies have demonstrated that these biophysical measures can capture physiological responses that are associated with cybersickness under specific experimental conditions.
+For instance, changes in \ac{HR}, skin conductance level, and gastric activity have been reported to correlate with cybersickness severity in certain setups \citep{Dennison2016, Garcia2019development}.